nicholas-long/markdown-raw-files-to-zettelkasten-conversion/tagindex/git.md

 - [20221003150162](/zet/20221003150162/README.md) git config settings
 - [20221003150797](/zet/20221003150797/README.md) git recover orphaned commits and files and restore a directory after reset
 - [20221003150798](/zet/20221003150798/README.md) git
+- [20221003151371](/zet/20221003151371/README.md) bash scripting get the date of the last commit to modify a file as epoch timestamp and iso date
 - [20221003151382](/zet/20221003151382/README.md) bash scripting take only unique git hashes and do md5 hashes of those files
 - [20221003151383](/zet/20221003151383/README.md) bash scripting get all tags and start walking their commits
 - [20221003151421](/zet/20221003151421/README.md) bash scripting find all git repositories in a directory